Artur Chilingarov: Biography

 In January 2007, he led a helicopter expedition to Antarctica, he was joined by FSB chief Nikolay Patrushev and visited the South Pole and Amundsen-Scott station.

 During the 2007 Russian North Pole expedition, Chilingarov, accompanied by five other explorers from different countries, descended on two Mir submersibles to the seabed 13,980 feet below the North Pole in order to plant the Russian flag there and gather specimens of the seabed.
 In regard to the territorial claims in the Arctic, Chilingarov was quoted as saying, "The Arctic is Russian.
 We must prove the North Pole is an extension of the Russian landmass".

 In July 2008, Russia announced it was sending Mir submersibles to descend one mile to the bottom of Lake Baikal to conduct geological and biological tests on its unique ecosystem.
 Chilingarov is scheduled to join in 60 dives in total.
 On 29 July 2008, Chilingarov took part in a dive to a depth of 1,580 meters in Lake Baikal, just short of the record 1,637 meters.

 On 10 January 2008, Chilingarov was awarded the title of Hero of the Russian Federation for "courage and heroism displayed in extreme conditions and for the successful completion of the High-Latitude Arctic Deep-Water Expedition."

 In December 2012, Chilingarov supported the anti-Magnitsky bill to ban U.S. adoptions of Russian orphans, although he said earlier that there was no need to rush the legislation: "It concerns children, and you have to be accurate with it".

 Chilingarov died in Moscow on 1 June 2024, at the age of 84.
 His seat was taken up by Natalya Kaptelinina.

+Death

+Artur Chilingarov died on June 1, 2024, in Moscow at the age of 84, following a long and serious illness.[42]
+Vladimir Putin expressed his condolences over Chilingarov’s death.
+The farewell ceremony took place on June 4 at the Cathedral of Christ the Saviour.
+Artur Chilingarov was buried at Novodevichy Cemetery (section 11, row 8, plot 6).